Oliverckb/Smart_access_control_system/README.md

 Step 1: Download the audio code from base station.

-Step 2: Volume up and play the audio using phone speaker close the microphone sensor.
+Step 2: Insert audio line, volume up and play the audio from your phone.

 Step 3: Wait to unlock.